zaarAli/Visual-Preception/Camera Simulation and Calibration/README.md

 6. Use the world points and their corresponding pixel coordinates to estimate the camera calibration parameters, including the intrinsic matrix and distortion coefficients.<br><br>

 This project is useful for understanding the fundamental principles of camera simulation and calibration, which are essential for many applications in computer vision and robotics.
 It also provides a practical implementation of these concepts using Python and homogeneous coordinates.
 The project report includes details on the theory, implementation, and results.

+## Libraries used:
+- numpy
+- matplotlib
+- scipy